 An oscillator is an electronic device which provides the source of a repetitive alternating current signal across its output terminal without needing any input because signal generated is usually of constant amplitude.
 Common signals generated includes clock signals, sound signals produced by video games, electronic beepers and broadcast signals by television and radio transmitters.
 In our previous article, we explain about oscillator circuit in brief.
 Have a look at it.

 Generally, oscillators are characterized according to the frequency generated at their output signal because for stabilization different frequencies are required in different areas.
 For example:

 - For producing signals in the radio frequency range of about 100 kHz to 100 GHz, RF oscillators are used.

 - For producing signals in the audio range of about 16Hz to 20 kHz, audio oscillators are used.

-An oscillator is a mechanical or electronic device works on the principle of oscillation i.e. a periodic fluctuation between two things based on changes in energy.
+An oscillator is a mechanical or electronic device that works on the principle of oscillation i.e. a periodic fluctuation between two things based on changes in energy.
 It employs a sensitive amplifier whose output is fed back to the input in phase, this type of feedback is known as positive feedback.
 The wave shape and amplitude are determined by the design of the oscillator circuit and choice of component values.
 Two main types of oscillators are Harmonic or linear Oscillator and Relaxation or Non-linear oscillator.

 A harmonic oscillator or Linear Oscillator